 A customer should meet the development team regularly to kick off development with high expectations.
 It may be pretty helpful to schedule weekly (or more frequent) video/audio calls with team members or stakeholders that will help to provide prompt feedback or clarify some questions that may arise during the work on the project.
 Also, it’ll be a good opportunity to ask the development team as many questions as you need.

 Risk Management Is the Must

 There is a certain risk on the customer’s side as well.
 If you hire a software development company from abroad, you must keep in mind that there may be some laws and regulations that are specific to your country about which your software vendor is not aware.
 Besides that, local industry regulations may change at some point leading to unexpected issues.
-Some of the employees of your company whose job is to track the current stage of the project may become unavailable during the development process.
-It’s the customer who should provide for plan B to be used in the above cases.

 The main thing that should be kept in mind is that you shouldn’t let things go by themselves.
 As a customer, remember that it’s important to start participating in the development process long before the first line of code is written.